robenkleene/development-references/languages/javascript/npm.md

 - `npm init`: Create a `package.json`
 - `npm publish`: Publish a new version

+## Notes

+- `--save` is not necessary because that's the default now, `--no-save` used to be the default.

 ## Other

 - `-g`: install globally, e.g., `npm install -g markdown-toc`